 Tell Your Friends and Family: The first thing to do is to share your blog with your friends and family.
 Ask them to visit your blog, read your posts, and share the blog with their network of friends.
 This will help increase your exposure beyond your own circle of friends.

 Be Active on Social Media: This goes without saying.
 You need to be very active on social media, especially sites like Twitter, Facebook, and Pinterest where you can access millions of people and get the word out about your new political blog.
-Follow other prominent people in the industry, post your blog link on all your profiles, and share it in relevant groups where fans of politicals hang out.
+Follow other prominent people in the industry, post your blog link on all your profiles, and share it in relevant groups where fans of politics hang out.

-Use Quora: Open an account on Quora and follow people of political interests.
+Use Quora: Open an account on Quora and follow people with political interests.
 Answer questions, post your own questions and engage with others.
 Remember to link back to your blog so that people can click through to read your posts.

 Post Regularly: One of the biggest drivers of traffic to your blog will be search engines.
 So make sure you post regularly on your blog, include relevant keywords in your articles, and follow SEO best practices to grow your blog traffic organically.

 Publish on Medium: Some of the best political blogs online today publish via Medium.
 Think Progress is one such example.
-Although Medium offers a lot less flexibility than a WordPress blog, it is still a great choice since the site is already optimized for the search engines.
+Although Medium offers a lot less flexibility than a WordPress blog, it is still a great choice since the site is already optimized for search engines.

 Also, Medium has an inbuilt community of readers, which means that bloggers don’t have to start from scratch.
-To get the best of both worlds, you can publish your posts on your own blog, and then publish on Medium, as well in order to increase your reach.
+To get the best of both worlds, you can publish your posts on your own blog and then publish on Medium, as well in order to increase your reach.